Sherbrooke: Baseball

 The Sherbrooke Expos of the Ligue de Baseball Majeur du Québec, an amateur baseball league, play their home games at Amedée Roy Stadium.

 The city also hosted some games of the 2002 World Junior Baseball Championship, and the 2013 Canada Games.

 Historically, several professional teams based in Sherbrooke competed in Minor League Baseball or in independent baseball leagues:

 Ice hockey

-The Sherbrooke Phoenix is a junior hockey team playing in the Quebec Major Junior Hockey League.
+The Sherbrooke Phoenix is a junior hockey team playing in the Quebec Maritimes Junior Hockey League.

 The Sherbrooke Canadiens competed in the American Hockey League from 1984 to 1990.

 Government

 Sherbrooke is the seat of the judicial district of Saint-François.

 Municipal

 Local governance is provided by the Sherbrooke City Council.
-The mayor is Évelyne Beaudin.
+The mayor is Marie-Claude Bibeau.

 Under the 2000–2006 municipal reorganization in Quebec, Sherbrooke merged with most of the suburban municipalities in the surrounding area: Rock Forest, Saint-Élie-d'Orford, Deauville, Fleurimont, Bromptonville, Ascot, and Lennoxville.
 This resulted in the creation of six Boroughs of Sherbrooke: Brompton, Fleurimont, Lennoxville, Mont-Bellevue, Rock Forest–Saint-Élie–Deauville, and Jacques-Cartier.
 Each of the boroughs is subdivided into electoral districts, with the number varying based on population.
 For example, there are only two districts in Brompton, which only has 6,314 inhabitants, whereas Fleurimont (pop.
 40,824) has five.
 Sherbrooke has 21 districts total, for which the average population is 7,200 inhabitants.